Efficient approximations for utility-based pricing: Long stock position

 \subsection{Deterministic approximations of $p$}

 We have seen that $D$ provides a deterministic lower bound for the reservation price (see Remark \ref{lower_bound_D}).
-We also provide a deterministic upper bound for $p$ and study the quality of both bounds.
-To do that, we introduce $\theta : \rho\in (-1,1)\mapsto \lambda\gamma(1-\rho^2)$,
+Using the Lambert function, we also provide a deterministic upper bound for $p$ called $G$ and study the quality of both bounds.
+Let